leapdao/leapdao-website/src/posts/nervos-announcement.md

 The Nervos Cell model is especially interesting, as it implements a state rent through inflation of CKBytes.

 We want to provide a simple entry point for applications to run on Nervos, therefore we will spend our time on developing a second layer for Nervos.
-As majority of todays smart contract developers are knowledgeable with Ethereum and its dev tools we have set out to create a sidechain where these skills can be applied and eventually existing decentralized applications can easily be migrated.
+As majority of todays smart contract developers are knowledgeable with Ethereum and its dev tools.
+We have set out to create a sidechain where these skills can be applied and eventually existing decentralized applications can easily be migrated.

 ## Nervos design philosophy that we jive with